 Swamp Rabbit Trail History

 The curiously named Swamp Rabbit Trail follows the former right-of-way of what was once the Greenville & Northern Railway, a short line running north from Greenville, South Carolina.
-The history of the G&N dates back to the late 19th century, and from these early years, it struggled to earn sustained profits.
+The history of G&N dates back to the late 19th century, and from these early years, it struggled to earn sustained profits.
 Like most railroads of this period, it had grand visions of running hundreds of miles between Georgia and Tennessee.
 Read more

 Places to Stop for a Quick Bite